crakjie/spark-cassandra-connector/doc/2_loading.md

 ### Using emptyCassandraRDD implementation

-To create an instance of `CassandraRDD` for a table which does **not** exist use the emptyCassandraRDD method.
 `emptyCassandraRDD`s do not perform validation or create partitions so they can be used to represent absent tables.
 To create one, either initialize a `CassandraRDD` as usual and then call `toEmptyCassandraRDD` method on it or call `emptyCassandraTable` method on Spark context.